luohongk/luohongk/README.md

 </details>
 <details open>
 <summary><strong>🔬Research & Interests</strong></summary>
-🌟My research interests are mainly about <strong>🤖robot learning for embodied agents</strong>, especially in the context of <strong>vision-language navigation</strong> and <strong>lifelong localization</strong>.
+🌟My research interests are mainly about 🤖**robot learning for embodied agents**, especially in the context of **vision-language navigation** and **lifelong localization**.
 I am particularly interested in:

-- **Vision-Language Navigation and Action**
+- **Vision-Language Navigation and Interaction**
-  Grounding natural language into spatial behaviors for embodied agents.
+  Grounding natural language into spatial behaviors for intelligent agents.

-- **Learning-based Localization and Perception**
+- **Learning-based Localization and 3D Perception**
-  Including **vision relocalization** and **3D scene understanding** for robust spatial awareness.

-- **Efficient 3D Representations**
-  Exploring methods such as **Gaussian Splatting** for robot mapping and planning.
+  Including vision relocalization and efficient 3D representations like Gaussian Splatting.

-- **Lifelong Navigation**
+- **Lifelong and Long-Term Navigation**
-  Addressing long-term autonomy in dynamic and large-scale environments.
+  Enabling robust autonomy in dynamic, large-scale environments over time.
 </details>

 ### 📁 Repositories